ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This Registry has been initially populated by the values in {{gkty}}.
 The specification column for all of these entries will be this document.

-## ACE Groupcomm Profile Registry
+## ACE Groupcomm Profiles

-This specification establishes the "ACE Groupcomm Profile" IANA Registry.
+This specification establishes the "ACE Groupcomm Profiles" IANA Registry.
 The Registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
 It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this Registry are: